 It’s a deep connection to truth along with a love for what is.
 What really is, regardless of light or dark.
 It’s the full embrace and sublimation of shadow into light.
 It’s the deepest love and connection with source, the creator, existence and the cosmos, along with the full embodiment and presence in your body here on planet earth for all that it means to be human in this day and age.

 To embark on this journey is a lifelong process of ongoing unfolding and deepening.
 Each moment on the journey is the journey and not some focused promise on the horizon.

 The more you allow the truth of life both light and dark to penetrate you, the more that which you are NOT, can dissolve, freeing up energy in your body and opening you up for deeper orgasmic pleasure but more importantly deeper states of acceptance and peace.

-So now that we are a little clearer with this, please understand that the journey of healing a shut down base/root chakra (survival center,or center of embodiment) or a sacral chakra (sexual/tribal/creative center) takes some meeting and understanding.
-By meeting I mean going into/exploring directly that which frightens you in order to release and heal the illusions around it.
+So now that we are a little clearer with this, please understand that the journey of healing a shut down base/root chakra (survival center,or center of embodiment) or a sacral chakra (sexual/tribal/creative center) takes awareness and understanding.
+This involves diving into/exploring directly that which frightens you in order to release and heal the illusions around it.

 This might involve exploring themes such as:

 -What messages were you fed as a child around your sexuality.